lintnet/examples/tutorial/README.md

 > [!NOTE]
 > About Modules, please see [the official document](https://lintnet.github.io/docs/module/) too.

-You can use Modules.
-Using Modules, you don't need to write lint rules and tests yourself.
-You can also distribute lint rules as both OSS and in-house libraries.

 In this tutorial, let's try an official Module [ghalint/action_ref_should_be_full_length_commit_sha](https://github.com/lintnet/modules/tree/main/modules/ghalint/action_ref_should_be_full_length_commit_sha).
 This module checks if GitHub Actions action refs are full commit hash.